Housing Strategies and Action Plans

-Abbotsford: The affordable housing section of their website includes information on the City's housing affordability initiatives and programs, including a number of policies to support housing affordability and the preparation of an Affordable Housing Strategy (PDF, 4 MB).
+Abbotsford: the affordable housing section of their website includes information on the City's housing affordability initiatives and programs, including a number of policies to support housing affordability and the preparation of an Affordable Housing Strategy (PDF, 4 MB).

-Richmond: Created an Affordable Housing Strategy that focuses on three priorities:
+Richmond: created an Affordable Housing Strategy that focuses on three priorities:

-- subsidized rental housing
+- subsidized rental housing;

-- low-end market rental housing
+- low-end market rental housing; and

-- entry-level homeownership
+- entry-level home ownership.